FRCAluminati3555/aluminati-vision/README.md

  - All bytecode is translated to machine language immediately at runtime
  - Runs as a real-time process on Linux

+# TODO
+ - Target intersection for the dual target modes.
+We have attempted to implement this.
+We were not able to get it to work reliably, so we removed it.
+Suggestions on how to do this are welcome.

 # Default program
 The default AluminatiVision has an untuned HSV threshold and attempts to track one target and send the target info to 10.35.55.2.